-Dr Lyanne Brouwer I am an EU Marie Skłodowska-Curie Fellow & Assistant Professor at Radboud University Nijmegen, Netherlands, where I teach in Animal Ecology and Quantitative Conservation Ecology (and also coordinate this course).
+Dr Lyanne Brouwer I am an Assistant Professor at Radboud University Nijmegen, Netherlands at the Animal Ecology & Physiology department.

 As an ornithologist and behavioural ecologist from The Netherlands, I have always been fascinated by bird migration.
 My work includes foraging ecology and breeding ecology of migratory birds (geese and skua’s) both at the wintering grounds as well as at the breeding grounds in the Arctic, but also tracking of migratory songbirds (blackcaps and starlings).
 My enthusiasm for evolutionary ecology pushed me towards the amazing fairy-wrens.
 Currently I investigate how offspring sex ratio varies with environmental and social factors in red-winged fairy-wrens.